swdotcom/swdc-vscode-100-days-of-code/README.md

 ### **5. View Dashboard**

 The **Dashboard** helps you visualize your progress during the challenge.
 You can view your aggregated code metrics for the challenge, your most recent Logs and Milestones, and a graph of your code time throughout the challenge.

+Aggregate metrics at the top of the Dashboard contain progress bars that allow you to see your headway towards key milestones.
+As the bars fill, you near the completion of a new milestones for that category.

 <p align="center" style="margin: 0 10%">
   <img src="https://100-days-of-code.s3-us-west-1.amazonaws.com/Readme/Dashboard+Page.png" alt="View Dashboard page for 100 Days of Code" />